svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 index = deserialize("examples/index.jls");
 ````

-# Evaluations
-However, we want to evaluate the quality of the system.
-For that, we need a set of questions and answers.
-Ideally, we would handcraft a set of high-quality Q&A pairs.
-However, this is time-consuming and expensive.
-Let's generate them from the chunks in our index!
+## Evaluations: Assessing Quality

+To gauge the effectiveness of our system, we need a golden set of quality Q&A pairs.
+Creating these manually is ideal but can be labor-intensive.
+Instead, let's generate them from our index:

-## Generate Q&A pairs
+### Generate Q&A Pairs

-We need to provide: document chunks and sources (=file paths for future reference)
+Here's how to create evaluation sets from your `index` (we need the text chunks and corresponding file paths/sources).

 ````julia
 evals = build_qa_evals(RT.chunks(index),